ppy/osu-wiki/news/2021/2021-03-10-new-featured-artist-polysha.md

 **15** expertly rendered tracks are available right now to slam your mapper brains into, so visit [**polysha**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/146) to see the full list!

 We understand that clicking a link is super difficult for you (it's okay to admit — we already know), but maybe a sample of **polysha**'s talent will convince you to click anyway.
-Watch how [Craftyman64](https://osu.ppy.sh/users/3180654) plays an osu!mania map of [*TAKEMIKADUCHI*](https://osu.ppy.sh/beatmapsets/1357994) by [FAMoss](https://osu.ppy.sh/users/7707789) using a literal piano and guitar, or check out some other song previews:
+Watch how ::Craftyman64::{ user-id=3180654 } plays an osu!mania map of [*TAKEMIKADUCHI*](https://osu.ppy.sh/beatmapsets/1357994) by ::FAMoss::{ user-id=7707789 } using a literal piano and guitar, or check out some other song previews:

 <div align="center">
     <video width="95%" controls>